cfrist/wildfirecommons-documentation/docs/catalog/catalog.md

-# Data Catalog
+# Catalog

-One of the key features of NDP is its extensive and diverse data catalog, which offers a broad selection of datasets and data streams covering various scientific domains.
-This catalog is enriched through collaboration with numerous organizations and researchers, who contribute datasets which are accessible via the platform’s registration service.
+One of the key features of Wildfire Commons is its extensive and diverse data, model, and service catalog, which offers a broad selection of datasets and streams covering various models and services.
+This catalog is enriched through collaboration with numerous organizations and researchers, who contribute listings which are accessible via the platform’s registration service.

-To streamline data discovery, NDP integrates a search engine that enables users to locate datasets quickly and efficiently.
+To streamline data discovery, Wildfire Commons integrates a search engine that enables users to locate datasets quickly and efficiently.

 #### Substring Search